UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 <exercise id="13" title="Hierarchical Indexing Questions">

 **Question 1**
-Which of the following is used to sort values in a dataframe's index?
+Which of the following is used to sort values by a dataframe's index?

 <choice id="1" >